ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 Adding Ansible command shell completion
 =======================================

-As of Ansible 2.9, you can add shell completion of the Ansible command line utilities by installing an optional dependency called ``argcomplete``. ``argcomplete`` supports bash, and has limited support for zsh and tcsh.
+You can add shell completion of the Ansible command line utilities by installing an optional dependency called ``argcomplete``. ``argcomplete`` supports bash, and has limited support for zsh and tcsh.

 For more information about installation and configuration, see the `argcomplete documentation <https://kislyuk.github.io/argcomplete/>`_.